 ApexSQL Build is a tool that can build a new SQL database, update an existing SQL database, consolidate scripts, and execute scripts on multiple databases.
 Additionally, it can deploy databases directly from the source control repository, create C# solution or executable installer, and build SQL databases from scripts, ApexSQL snapshots, or script folders.

-In addition, ApexSQL Build has a helpful feature in that it can be customized to automatically build a new database for us, that we’ll utilize to create our new QA database
+In addition, ApexSQL Build has a helpful feature in that it can be customized to automatically build a new database for us, that we’ll utilize to create a new QA database.

-To include static data from the source control repository during the build process, just check the Insert static data option in the Options tab:
+To include static data from the source control repository during the build process, just check the Insert static data option, under the Script tab, in the Options window:

 The checked option will pull all of the static data that exists in the repository and insert in the build process.